SEAT Córdoba: Rebadged versions

+The Córdobas's name was initially changed in Taiwan to SEAT Leon.

 The contemporary Volkswagen Polo Classic (saloon) and estate variant were rebadged versions of the SEAT Córdoba Mk1 and Córdoba Vario respectively, and were not based on the Volkswagen Polo hatchback.

 FAW-Volkswagen, Volkswagen's partner in China, manufactured the Córdoba Mk1 under the Volkswagen Citi Golf name between 1994 and 2001.
 The Citi Golf had the same exterior as the pre-facelift Córdoba and the 1.4-litre ABD engine was standard paired with a five-speed manual gearbox.
 When it was new in 1995, pricing was 240,000 yuan (US$35,640 - October 2020 exchange rate).

 In Mexico it was rebadged as the Volkswagen Derby.
 In 1995, it was imported from Spain, but the 1996 model was assembled in the Volkswagen de México assembly plant in Puebla, Mexico.
 In 1998, the Spanish-made Polo Classic was introduced in Mexico as the new Volkswagen Derby.

 The Volkswagen Polo Classic was also sold in the Philippines from 1996 to 1999, and in South Africa from 1996 to 2002.
+In South Africa, 24 units of a special edition called the Polo Classic Rainbow was made upon launch, which featured differently coloured body panels in a similar fashion to the Polo Harlequin.